jhannah/jays.net/resume/resume.md

 migration, system design, query optimization, security planning and control, and disaster recovery procedures (Informix Online 7.20).
 * Various Unix system administration functions (Linux and SCO OpenServer 5).
-* Designed, developed, and implemented a client-server “agent monitoring” data input and storage system.
+* Designed, developed, and implemented a client-server "agent monitoring" data input and storage system.
 17 table Informix database is accessed via ODBC by a staff of data entry employees (19 stations, 3 shifts).
 Server side includes fully normalized and constrained data structures using complete referential integrity and a handful of triggers, stored procedures and synonyms.
-Client side GUI (Microsoft Access) contains Visual Basic enhanced live “scoring” and graphical reporting and trending.
+Client side GUI (Microsoft Access) contains Visual Basic enhanced live "scoring" and graphical reporting and trending.
 * Telecommunications coordinator responsibilities included the cost profiling, installation, management, expansion, cost/benefit analysis, and crisis management of a 5 point wide area network (including dedicated Internet access), 14 voice T1s and 30-odd analog circuits.
 Role also included the monitoring and approval of all